eco/ecox-lockup/README.md

 ### ECOxLockupVault
  - inherits ChunkedVestingVault

-This contract is to be initialized with an investor as the beneficiary and with all vestable tokens deposited on initialization.
+This contract is to be initialized with its beneficiary and with all vestable tokens deposited on initialization.
 The contract allows the beneficiary to stake and vote with all of their tokens, and also delegate their voting power as they see fit.
 Tokens will become available for withdrawal in amounts and at times defined at initialization.
 Unvested tokens can be clawed back by an admin.

 ---
 #### Events